These vanilla and cocoa swirl cookies are light and delicious.

 Then I remove the cocoa dough from the freezer and place the dough on a parchment paper.
 As the dough is a little bit sticky, I lightly flour the rolling pin and top of the dough.
 I roll out the dough into almost 7,5*9,5 inches (19*24cm), 1/8 inch (3mm) thick and brush off the extra flour with a pastry brush.
 I trim the dough from the edges to make a nice rectangle.
 Later, I take the vanilla dough from the freezer and place the dough on a parchment paper too and apply the same steps.
 (After these steps, if the doughs are getting warm, keep them in the freezer for 10 minutes to let them cool so you can work easily in the next step.)

-I slightly brush the cocoa dough with water so when I flip the vanilla dough over the cocoa dough, they stick to each other easily.
+I lightly brush the cocoa dough with water so when I flip the vanilla dough over the cocoa dough, they stick to each other easily.
 After I place the vanilla dough over the cocoa dough, I remove the parchment paper and trim from the edges as needed.

 Then I roll the dough tightly to make it a cylinder with the help of parchment paper.
 During the rolling step, the cocoa dough may have some tears.
 When it happens, I gently squeeze the dough with my fingers.
 Before I slice them, I cover the dough with parchment paper and keep the dough 30 minutes in the freezer.